 173.29 Vicious dogs.
 (1) Definition.
-In this section, "serious physical injury" means physical injury that creates a substantial risk of death; that causes serious disfigurement, protracted impairment of health, or impairment of a bodily organ; or that necessitates plastic surgery.
+In this section, "serious physical injury" means physical injury to a person or domesticated pet that creates a substantial risk of death; that causes serious disfigurement, protracted impairment of health, or impairment of a bodily organ; or that necessitates plastic surgery.